ktarpey/watchlist-client-js/docs/content/sdk/lib-gateway.md

 * * *

 ### Callbacks.SubscriptionMessageCallback :id=callbackssubscriptionmessagecallback
-> <p>The function signature for a callback which is invoked when watchlists change.</p>
+> The function signature for a callback which is invoked when watchlists change.

 **Kind**: static typedef of [<code>Callbacks</code>](#Callbacks)
 **Access**: public